Paraguay expedition: USS Water Witch

 Water Witch was a ship of the United States Navy that explored the rivers of the River Plate basin.
 These rivers drain an area of land equal to one-fourth of the surface of South America.
 Amongst the most important are the Paraná River and the Paraguay River.
 They are accessible through Argentine territory.

 In 1852 dictator Rosas — who used to block access to them — was overthrown and his successor Justo José de Urquiza opened the rivers of Argentina to free navigation by the ships of all nations.
 The United States therefore decided to send Water Witch on an expedition of scientific exploration, intended to encourage commerce and enhance American prestige.

 USS Water Witch was the best vessel for this role.
 Launched in 1852, she had a wooden hull 150 foot long, a 22-foot beam, and drew only 7 feet 10 inches, important for navigating rivers that were liable to shoal.
 She carried an experimental propulsion system (Morgan eccentric feathering paddle wheels).
 Rigged as a topsail schooner, she was armed with three small bronze howitzers.

+There had been steamships on these rivers before, and in 1846 the French paddle-steamer Fulton had reached the Paraguayan capital.
+But that was part of an extensive Anglo-French naval expedition with appropriate logistical support.
+Water Witch showed that, with local cooperation, a single steamship could peacefully navigate these rivers fuelled by local firewood (a good substitute for coal) at a cost of only two dollars an hour.
+The voyage to Asunción could be made in days: sailing ships could take months.

 She was commanded by Lieutenant Thomas Jefferson Page USN, who afterward wrote an accessible account of her voyages.
 Born into one of the First Families of Virginia, his grandfather had signed the Declaration of Independence.
 However, Page was wanting in tact, and was no diplomat.
 In touchy Paraguay misunderstandings could occur, yet according to the southern gentleman honor code, insult literally could not be tolerated.